Autism and Routine: A Complete Guide to Managing Transitions and Changes

 Cognitive Flexibility

-Shifting attention and mental focus from one activity to another requires executive function skills that develop differently in autism.
+Shifting focus requires executive function skills.
+These skills develop differently in autism.

 Sensory Processing